Choosing an Electric Kiln – A Step-by-Step Buyer’s Guide

 Step 7: Should you get a manual or automatic kiln?

-Usually, with Manual Kilns, you should start the Kiln with all the switches at the lowest setting.
+Usually, with Manual Kilns, you should start the Kiln with all switches set to the lowest setting.
 There is no computer or digital monitor to tell you when you need to turn up the heat.
 Note that Kiln Sitters are best used with ceramics.
-Many Cress and Paragon models use the Kiln Sitter to turn off the unit, but you can use the switches to turn up the Kiln.
+Many Cress and Paragon models use the Kiln Sitter to turn off the unit, but you can use the switches to turn the Kiln up.

 Automatic Kilns usually have computer controllers, and some Kilns come with Touchscreen Controllers.
 Usually, with presets that you can use quickly.
 These presets are also easy to program.
-You can micro-control the firing process by choosing factors like a candling period, a delayed start, temperature soak, and more.
+You can micro-control the firing process by choosing factors such as a candling period, a delayed start, a temperature soak, and more.

 Most Potters today find automatic Electric Kilns most convenient.
 You can sync many controllers to your phone and monitor processes from afar – there’s no need to get up close if you don’t want to.